 (ii) information that identifies, or is likely to identify, another person as having been a juror in the trial if the other person has consented to the publication or disclosure of that information.

-[Section 56E inserted by No. 12 of 2000 s.
+[Section 56E inserted: No. 12 of 2000 s.
 10.]

 57. Jurors not to be photographed